 I personally use Dropbox and Google Drive the most.
-Being that I'm always broke, I also stay on their free plans, like most people.
-However it doesn't take long to run out of space, thus began my quest to learn how to get as much Dropbox space for free as possible.
+Since I'm on a budget, like most of us these days, I stay on their free plans.
+Dropbox offers 2 GB of free space right from the start, but it doesn't take long to run out of space.
+Thus began my quest to learn how to get as much free Dropbox space as possible.
 Turns out adding free Dropbox space isn't all that hard!

-Finally comes the hard part of “how many friends do you have?”
-I only ask because the final method of free Dropbox space requires you to refer your friends into using Dropbox.
-For every friend you convince to join, you'll receive 500MB in free space.
-You can get up to 16GB(!) in freebies here, so that means you'll need … let's see, carry the 2 … divide by 1 … order more donuts … ah yes, you'll need 32 friends in order to get all this space.
+Finally comes the question of “how many friends do you have?”
+The last method of free Dropbox space requires you invite friends to use Dropbox.
+For every friend who joins with your referral link and downloads Dropbox, you'll receive 500MB in free space.
+You can get up to 16GB(!) in referral freebie storage here, so that means you'll need … let's see, carry the 2 … divide by 1 … order more donuts … ah yes, you'll need 32 friends in order to get all this space.

 I'll admit, I've only referred 4 or 5 people, but that alone is worth at least 2GB of space, which covers a lot of meme photos and goofy, drunken, 2am videos!
 Plus since it's free to make a Dropbox account, it's not hard to convince a friend to sign up.

-Dropbox hasn't enabled additional storage in exchange for creating a strong password for your account, but they've said they want to do so as a reward for users.
+Dropbox hasn't enabled additional storage in exchange for creating a strong password for your account, but they've hinted they've considered doing so as a reward for users.